nvseenu/algo_ds_go/README.md

-This repo is a  place holder to implement algorithms and datastructures i studied along the way.
+This repo is a  place holder to practice algorithms and datastructures i studied along the way.

 Sort: